Aloe humilis (L.) Mill.

 Blue Dwarf Aloe, Crocodile Jaws, Crocodile Jaws Aloe, Dwarf Hedgehog Aloe, Hedgehog Aloe, Spider Aloe

 Aloe humilis is a small succulent that forms dense clusters of stemless or very short-stemmed rosettes of pale blue-green leaves with irregular bumps and soft spines along the margins.
-The rosettes grow up to 8 inches (20 cm) in diameter.
-Leaves are triangular, erect or incurved, up to 4.8 inches (12 cm) long and up to 0.7 inches (1.8 cm) wide.
-It is a very variable species in size and shape of leaves and size, shape, and the number of bumps and marginal spines.
-Flowers are red-orange, pendulous, tubular, up to 2 inches (5 cm) long, and appear in late winter to spring on top of an up to 14 inches (35 cm) tall spike.
+It is a very variable species in the size and shape of leaves and the size, shape, and number of bumps and marginal spines.
+Rosettes grow up to 8 inches (20 cm) in diameter.
+Leaves are triangular, erect or incurved, up to 4.8 inches (12 cm) long and 0.7 inches (1.8 cm) wide.

 Light: When growing Aloes indoors, place your plants near a southern or southwest-facing window that gets plenty of bright, indirect light.
 Outdoors, provide light shade, especially during the hottest parts of the day.